 Technology facilitates our ability to extend classroom community by using web-based platforms like Edmodo.
 Teachers and students can use this platform to discuss homework, post assignments, and interact with peers as they work on projects.

 We still use libraries, but so much of our research and learning is now more web-based.
 What used to take hours in the library to find, we find instantaneously.
 As a result, we need to sort through huge amounts of information efficiently.
 We know how to get and use information.
 I would argue that because it takes less time to find information, we spend more time digesting, thinking, and learning about new information.

 As educators, we know the power of Howard Gardner’s Theory of Multiple Intelligences.
 Technology facilitates our ability to meet the needs of all kinds of learners.

-What are some ways you think technology has changed the way we learn?
+What are some ways you think how technology has changed education?
 Share in the comments section!